 If you’ve been caught up in a goofy dance challenge, know what a negroni sbagliato is, or recently rediscovered your love for corn, you probably have TikTok to thank (or blame?) for it.
 Despite proposed and actual restrictions in the US, TikTok was the most downloaded app in the world last year and has woven itself into the very center of pop culture.

-Today, TikTok isn’t just for teens.
-It has quickly become one of the fastest-growing apps and social media networks out there.
-And as the first US Independent Agency to receive the TikTok Campaign Management Agency Partner badge, Tinuiti knows a thing or two about how to help brands create engaging successful TikTok campaigns.
+Contrary to its early reputation as the former Musical.ly and the spiritual heir to Vine, TikTok isn’t just for teens.
+Its 1 billion monthly active users span all demographics, with 35-64-year-olds among the fastest-growing age groups (though Gen Z is still dominant on the platform).
+This makes it a vital advertising marketplace for companies across industries and sectors.
+And as the first US Independent Agency to receive the TikTok Campaign Management Agency Partner badge, Tinuiti knows a thing or two about how to help brands create engaging and successful TikTok advertising and marketing campaigns.

-Here’s a look at how TikTok works, its demographics, advertising features, and how you can get started with TikTok ads.
+Here’s a look at how to advertise on TikTok, some of the platform’s key features and best practices, and how you can get started with TikTok ads.

 “TikTok is the #1 downloaded platform across mobile.
-It’s no longer the best-kept secret for advertisers, but the platform is spreading its wings against wider demos and we expect this to continue.”
+It’s no longer the best-kept secret for advertisers, but the platform is spreading its wings against wider demographics, and we expect this to continue.”

 How does TikTok work?